Airthings/airthings-ble/README.md

 poetry run pytest
 ```

+See [this wiki page](https://github.com/Airthings/airthings-ble/wiki/Testing-with-Home-Assistant) for more details
+on how to test the library with HA.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.